lovelymendel/shadertoy/README.md

-# Shader Toy scripts
+# Shadertoy scripts

-This project contains Shader Toy scripts for fun.
+This project contains Shadertoy scripts for fun.